apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Indicates which log file takes effect in the database cluster.</p>
+<p>enabledLogs indicates which log file takes effect in the database cluster.
+element is the log type which is defined in cluster definition logConfig.name, and will set relative variables about this log type in database kernel.</p>
 </td>
 </tr>
 <tr>